 - Are you wondering why I don’t encourage fruit juice?
 In short, it raises the blood sugar very quickly.
 Even if you get real fruit juice (which is not so easy to do) the serving size must be really small; 1/3 to ½ cup depending on the variety of unsweetened juice.
 Often consumers are drinking 3 or 4 servings of juice and the fiber is frequently removed.
 One option is to make a decision to eat a piece of fruit and drink water – that way you’ll get all the nutrients and fiber and your blood sugar won’t sky rocket and then quickly crash.
 This crash stimulates the, demand for another snack or meal.
 The ups and downs of the soda/juice roller coaster can drive the hunger/over-eating disaster train.

 Boston stopped allowing sugary drinks in the schools and learned that the students actually slowed down on the drinks outside of school too.
-Choosing not to drink soda pop has no disadvantages – try water…maybe add a little lemon juice and/or a little Delight all-natural, zero-calories sweetener, if you don’t like plain water.
+Choosing not to drink soda pop has no disadvantages – try water…maybe add a little lemon juice and/or a little of your favorite zero calorie sweetener if you don’t like plain water.

 - Another problem when my children were young was that I’d get the children off to school and then I’d be hungry at about 11:30 am to 12:00 pm; then I’d have lunch.
 That worked just fine, but the problem started at about 4:00 pm.
 I didn’t want to eat before dinner; but I was cooking, hovering over delicious food, and with a spoon easily at hand.
 Or I could grab that small, damaged piece.
 I finally realized that my body was just doing what it was supposed to do – sending me a signal that I was hungry.
 After 4 to 4 ½ hours – you can expect to be hungry.
 Plan a healthy small snack; you may discover, as I did, that the planned snacks were fewer calories and healthier choices than the nibbling/gobbling while cooking (which, of course, also came with a self-depreciating feeling of being out of control.)
 Don’t set yourself up to be out of control.
 Don’t increase your temptation by going too long between meals and setting yourself up to turn to the cookie jar.